lnemec/How-To-Document-Data-Science-Projects/README.rst

 The Data Set
 ============

-The MNIST dataset was created by combining samples from the MINST's original datasets.
+The MNIST dataset was created by combining samples from MINST's original datasets.